Archdiocese of Liverpool: Cathedral Church

 Chapels are built in between the buttresses that support the tent-shaped spire (which represents the crown of thorns of Jesus) like tent poles.
 A short film, Crown of Glass, documents the construction of the cathedral's rainbow-coloured stained glass windows.

 The cathedral stands on the site of the Liverpool Workhouse, on Hope Street.
 Facing it at the opposite end of Hope Street is the Cathedral Church of Christ, Liverpool's Anglican cathedral.
 Ironically, Lutyens was an Anglican, while the architect of the Anglican cathedral, Sir Giles Gilbert Scott, was Catholic.

 Ministries

 Youth service

 Animate Youth Ministries is the youth service for the Archdiocese of Liverpool.
-The team, based at Lowe House, St Helens, is led by Fr Simon Gore, and consists of a leadership team and a volunteer team all living in community together at Lowe House.
+The team, based at Lowe House, St Helens, is led by Simon Gore, and consists of a leadership team and a volunteer team all living in community together at Lowe House.
 Animate Youth Ministries works with school and parish groups on day retreats, mission days and mission weeks, and also holds youth Masses which take place at St Mary's Church, Lowe House, St. Helens.
 The Liverpool Archdiocesan Youth form an integral part of the annual Liverpool Archdiocesan Lourdes Pilgrimage.

 As of 2014, the team works with over 9,000 young people each year.